jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 # What is a Genetic Variant?

-The files we'll work with are in the course "data" folder for 02_Explore/Sea_cuke.
-You should see 6 files with a `.fastq.gz` extension and 1 genome file with a `.fna.gz` extension. **Copy** these into your own folder before working with them (remember to request a computing node before copying – these are large files).
+The files we'll work with are in the Sea_cuke directory in the course "data" folder.
+You should see 6 files with a `.fastq.gz` extension and 1 genome file with a `.fna.gz` extension. **Copy** these into your own folder before working with them **(remember to request a computing node before copying – these are large files)**.

 The data are from an excellent marine genomics study on sea cucumber population genetics ([Xuereb et al. 2018](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14589)).
 For simplification, we're using only a subsample of the reference genome and raw reads from only 5 individuals of the species _Parastichopus californicus_.